MrMM7/tgju-api/README.md

 - Get current exchange rates for 36+ currencies
 - Get current gold prices for 18k and 24k gold
-- Get the current price of the latest crypto in both USD and IRR
+- Get the current price of the latest crypto in USD
-- Automatic value conversion between Rial and Toman
 - Comprehensive error handling
 - Simple and intuitive API